LiLin-biosoft/epiConv/README.md

   - `mat`: the accessibility matrix.
   - `Smat`: the similarity matrix.
   - `qt`: the percent of cells as neighbors.
 For example, qt = 0.05 means the top 5% cells with highest similarities is the cell's neighbors.
   - `lib_size`: the library size of single cells.
-For simplicity, we use the total number of insertions in peaks.
-But library size calculated through other ways (e.g  the total number of insertions in promoters) is also acceptable.
+For simplicity, we use the library size inferred in previous steps.
+Library size infered through other ways  is also acceptable but may change the results.

-When the cluster information is available, we can average the z-scores of single cells in each cluster to get some markers.
-Here, we select the top 5 markers for each cluster and compare z-scores with aggregated bulk profiles:
+When the cluster information is available, we can average the z-scores of single cells in one cluster to get its markers.
+Here, we select the top 5 peaks with highest z-scores for each cluster and compare them with aggregated bulk profiles:
 ```
 zmean<-sapply(1:ncluster,function(x) rowMeans(zsingle[,clust==x]))
 marker<-as.vector(apply(zmean,2,function(x) names(x)[order(x,decreasing=T)[1:5]]))